Provides specialized leadership training in the theological, historical, ethical, and pastoral dimensions of sexuality and gender identity.

 Certificate of Sexuality and Religion (CSR)

-Religion continues to play a prominent role in contemporary debates regarding sexuality, gender identity, and sexual orientation affecting the lives and status of minority sexual communities, like gay, lesbian, transgender, bisexual, and queer-identified persons.
+Religion continues to play a prominent role in contemporary debates regarding sexuality, gender identity, and sexual orientation affecting the lives and status of minority sexual communities.
 A study at the intersection of religion and sexuality can inform leaders in faith communities, advocacy groups, and legislative bodies on the power of religion to both oppress and to free.
-Whether you are a religious professional, employed in a secular field that addresses issues of sexuality, or an LGBTQ+ activist, the CSR will enable you to speak with authority and expertise on the issues of religion and sexuality.

 - Think theologically about contemporary sexual practices and identities.